 What Is the Plantar Fascia?

-The standard treatment for plantar fasciitis starts with approaches to decrease pain by decreasing inflammation.
+The standard treatment for plantar fasciitis starts with decreasing inflammation in order to decrease pain.
 Initial methods include daily stretching (of the calf, Achilles tendon, and/or plantar fascia) and wearing a splint on the foot at night.
 Some patients may not be able to wear the night splint, but the idea is to keep calf and plantar fascia stretched.
 Your foot and ankle orthopaedic surgeon may also recommend anti-inflammatory medications or changing shoes.
 If these treatments do not help, the next step is often steroid injections into the PF.

-Patients who have plantar heel pain because of plantar fasciitis may benefit from a plantar fascia injection.
+Patients who have heel pain due to plantar fasciitis may benefit from a plantar fascia injection.
 The injection should not be considered until non-surgical treatments have been tried and failed to relieve the pain.
-You should not have an injection at the PF if there is an allergy to the medicines being used or skin problems at the heel.
+You should not have an injection at the PF if you have an allergy to the medicines being used or skin problems at the heel.
 Multiple repeated injections can risk rupture to the PF.

 Most doctors inject the PF from the inner (medial) side of the heel, instead of directly underneath.
 This helps to avoid pain and injury at the heel's fat pad.
 With the patient lying down, the heel is marked where it will be injected.
 Your surgeon will use a thin needle to inject the medicine into your foot.
 After the injection, your surgeon will cover the site.

 The numbing effect usually lasts a few hours after the injection.
 When this numbness wears off, your heel pain may return temporarily.
-The steroid will relieve heel pain over the next several days, and it will continue to work for several weeks to months.
+The steroid will relieve heel pain over the next several days, and it may continue to work for several weeks to months.
 It is unknown exactly how long the injections can last.

 Risks and Complications